dguerri/LibVirtKvm-scripts/README.md

 * [![Build Status](https://travis-ci.org/dguerri/LibVirtKvm-scripts.svg?branch=master)](https://travis-ci.org/dguerri/LibVirtKvm-scripts) on master branch
 * [![Build Status](https://travis-ci.org/dguerri/LibVirtKvm-scripts.svg?branch=development)](https://travis-ci.org/dguerri/LibVirtKvm-scripts) on development branch

+## fi-backup - Online Forward Incremental Backup for Libvirt/KVM VMs

+fi-backup can be used to make ***online*** _forward incremental_ backup of libvirt/KVM virtual machines.
+It works on VMs with multiple disks but only if disk images are in qcow2 format.
+It also allows consolidation of backups previously taken.
+Both backup and consolidation can be performed live, on running domains.

+Please note that the integrity of these backup is not assured because fi-backup only performs backup of VMs disks (CPU status and RAM aren't saved).

+See sample usage below for more information.
+For more information about how backups are performed, see [Nuts and Bolts of fi-backup](NUTSNBOLTS.md)

 ## Apparmor

 Please note that in some cases, **apparmor prevents this script from working**: